martishin/movie-search-service/README.md

 * Utilizes PostgresSQL migrations for schema consistency
 * Using Docker to containerize the application and for local testing
 * Using Grafana Alloy for observability and log collection
-* CI/CD with Github Actions
+* CI/CD with GitHub Actions
 * Provisioning AWS infrastructure using Terraform:
     * ECS cluster and Task creation
     * Creation and configuration of a load balancer (ALB)